maximklassen/select-search/README.md

 # Alternative select element with input and search functional

+This script registers a new element `select-search` in the browser.
+To ensure that the data from the element is sent from the form, when rendering, a hidden element (`input[type="hidden"]`) is added after the element, which tracks the value of the `select-search`.

+***
+**Attention!**
+Do not forget that this element will not be correctly displayed in a browser with scripts disabled.
+Consider this information when developing
+***

 ## Installation

 To use the element, connect the file in the standard way, e.g.